 Market Risk: Turbulence in the financial markets and reduced liquidity may negatively affect issuers, which could have an adverse effect on the Fund.
 If the securities held by the Fund experience poor liquidity, the Fund may be unable to transact at advantageous times or prices, which may decrease the Fund's returns.
 In addition, there is a risk that policy changes by central governments and governmental agencies, including the U.S. Federal Reserve or the European Central Bank, which could include increasing interest rates, could cause increased volatility in financial markets and lead to higher levels of Fund redemptions from Authorized Participants, which could have a negative impact on the Fund.
-Furthermore, local, regional or global events such as war, acts of terrorism, the spread of infectious illness or other public health issues, recessions, or other events could have a significant impact on the Fund and its investments and trading of its Shares.
-For example, at the start of 2023, central banks had already increased interest rates at the fastest rate on record, and it is unknown how long this trend will continue and when inflation will return to target levels.
+Beginning in early 2025, the U.S. government's threats to impose tariffs on goods from Mexico and Canada has heightened tension among trading partners.
+Further, in response to the U.S. government's announcement of tariffs on goods from China, the Chinese government has countered with tariffs on U.S. goods, marking the beginning of a potential trade war between the countries.
+Tariffs on imported goods may increase the cost of certain products and household items, which may in turn dampen consumer spending and result in decreased confidence in the markets.
+The possibility of additional tariffs being imposed or the outbreak of a trade war may further adversely impact U.S. and international markets.
+Additionally, political uncertainty regarding U.S. policy, including the U.S. government's approach to trade, may also impact the markets.
+Furthermore, local, regional or global events such as war, acts of terrorism, the spread of infectious illness or other public health issues, recessions, raising of interest rates, or other events could have a significant impact on the Fund and its investments and trading of its Shares.
 This increases the risk that monetary policy may provide less support should economic growth slow.
-Additionally, China's shift away from a zero-COVID policy creates both opportunities and risks, causing uncertainty for global economic growth.
 Market risk factors may result in increased volatility and/or decreased liquidity in the securities markets.
 The Fund's NAV could decline over short periods due to short-term market movements and over longer periods during market downturns.